harvardinformatics/website/content/pop-gen-pipeline-walkthrough.md

 ### Combining VCF files

 If you have been working with the *scatter-gather* approach (Figure 2), an easy way to combine non-overlapping VCF files is to use the **[GatherVcfs](http://broadinstitute.github.io/picard/command-line-overview.html#GatherVcfs)** tool from PicardTools.
-This is preferred over GATK's **[catVariants](https://software.broadinstitute.org/gatk/documentation/tooldocs/current/org_broadinstitute_gatk_tools_CatVariants.php)**, and runs quite quickly.

     java -jar ~/path/to/picard.jar GatherVcfs  \
     I=all_samples_interval_1.vcf \